pradip292/face_emotion_recogn/Readme.md

 Facial Emotion Detection

-This project uses a Convolutional Neural Network (CNN) model trained on the FER2013 dataset for facial emotion detection.
+This project uses a Convolutional Neural Network (CNN) model trained on the external dataset for facial emotion detection.
 It detects facial emotions in real-time using the webcam.

 Installation
 Ensure you have the following libraries installed: